 Elimination diets for ADHD: This involves removing foods or ingredients that are suspected of contributing to ADHD symptoms.
 The assumption is that you are eating something unhealthy that triggers certain behaviors or makes them worse.

 Overall Nutrition and ADHD

 Scientific research on ADHD diets is limited and results are mixed.
 Many health experts, however, do believe that diet may play a role in relieving ADHD symptoms.
-WebMD's ADHD expert Richard Sogn, MD, points out that whatever is good for the brain is likely to be good for ADHD.
+ADHD expert Richard Sogn, MD, points out that whatever is good for the brain is likely to be good for ADHD.
 Brain researcher and ADHD expert Daniel Amen, MD, recommends these ADHD diet suggestions:

 Eat a high-protein diet, including beans, cheese, eggs, meat, and nuts.
 Add protein foods in the morning and for after-school snacks, to improve concentration and possibly increase the time ADHD medications work.

 Eat fewer simple carbohydrates, such as candy, corn syrup, honey, sugar, products made from white flour, white rice, and potatoes without the skins.

 Eat more complex carbohydrates, such as vegetables and some fruits (including oranges, tangerines, pears, grapefruit, apples, and kiwi).
 Eating complex carbs at night may aid sleep.

 Eat more omega-3 fatty acids, such as those found in tuna, salmon, other cold-water white fish, walnuts, Brazil nuts, and olive and canola oil.
 Omega-3 fatty acids are also available in supplement form.